District of Innovation Plan

 December 2021 – DAC is presented with a draft of the District of Innovation Plan for 2022-2027.

-December 15, 2021 – DAC votes to present the revised DOI Plan to the Board of Trustees.
+December 15, 2021 – DAC voted to present the revised DOI Plan to the Board of Trustees.
 The proposed District of Innovation Plan was posted on the district website.

 January 18, 2022 – Board of Trustees was presented with the draft of the District of Innovation Plan and voted to notify the commissioner of education of the board’s intention to vote on adoption of the proposed plan.